heroku/heroku-buildpack-kong/README.markdown

 =========================
 Deploy [Kong 0.11.0 Community Edition](http://blog.mashape.com/kong-ce-0-11-0-released/) as a Heroku app.

-🌈 **This buildpack now deploys the release version of Kong.** Patches are no longer required for compatibility with Heroku.
+🌈 This buildpack now deploys genuine Mashape Kong, [built from source on Github](bin/compile#L226); patches are no longer required for compatibility with Heroku.

+🔬👩‍💻 This software is a community proof-of-concept: [MIT license](LICENSE)

 Usage